raspberrypilearning/sense-hat-data-logger/worksheet.md

   The final part of the function adds three more sensor values (magnetometer, accelorometer, and gyroscope), and then the current time.
 The final line of the function **returns** (or sends) the **sense_data** list to where the main program will ask for it.

 1. Next you'll need to add some lines to your **Main Program** Section, this will need to do two things:
-  - create a sense object, which represents the Sense-HAT
+  - create a sense object, which represents the Sense HAT
   - repeatedly **get_sense_data** from the sensors and display it

   Add the following code to your **Main Program** section: